awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specifying-scte-35-markers-using-esam-xml.md

 1. Choose **Create new job**\.

-1. Set up your input, output groups, and outputs for video and audio, as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Set up your input, output groups, and outputs for video and audio, as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.

 1. In the **Job** pane on the left, in the **Job settings** section, choose **Settings**\.

 1. In the **Ad signaling** section, enable **Event signaling and messaging \(ESAM\)**\.

 1. For **Signal processing notification XML**, enter your ESAM signaling XML document as text\.
-For an example, see [Example ESAM XML Signal Processing Notification](example-esam-xml.md)\.
+For an example, see [Example ESAM XML signal processing notification](example-esam-xml.md)\.
+**Note**
+By default, MediaConvert adds a four\-second preroll to the ESAM payload\.
+This might result in MediaConvert placing the SCTE\-35 message one segment earlier than the cue marker designates in the HLS manifest\.
+To remove the preroll, set `responseSignalPreroll` to zero\.
+This setting is a child of [EsamSettings](https://docs.aws.amazon.com/mediaconvert/latest/apireference/jobs-id.html#jobs-id-model-esamsettings)\.

 1. Optionally, if you want to include information about your SCTE\-35 markers in your HLS manifests, for **Manifest confirm condition notification XML**, enter your ESAM manifest conditional XML document as text\.
 MediaConvert doesn't include information about your SCTE\-35 markers in your DASH manifests\.

+   To insert SCTE\-35 markers in the transport stream as well as in the manifest, set the `dataPassThrough` attribute in your MCC document to `"true"`\.
+If you don't want markers in the transport stream, remove the `dataPassThrough` attributes\.

+   For an example, see [Example ESAM XML Manifest Confirm Condition Notification](example-esam-xml-manifest-conditioning.md)\.

 1. For each MPEG2\-TS output where you want SCTE\-35 markers, enable the markers: